roma-glushko/rst-table-tool/README.md

 ## Purpose

-The sctipt creates RST tables by path and saves the table to some file.
+The script creates RST tables by path and saves the table to some file.

 ## Features